 The Contact With the Body – Get your Senses Involved

-If you are not used to run and never have owned a pair of running shoes, it can be difficult to see the beauty of running.
+If you are not used to running and never have owned a pair of running shoes, it can be difficult to see the beauty of running.
 Being breathless, sweaty and running until you are tired, is for the non-runner an evil rather than an exquisite pleasure.

 But for the beginner who has gone through the first strenuous runs, there is no doubt.
-Running is a valuable option that means both many bodily and sense experiences, a better knowledge of oneself and the body’s functions.
+Running is a valuable option that means both many bodily and sensory experiences, a better knowledge of oneself and the body’s functions.

-To Stop when you have reached the top of a hill and hear the heart rate beating in your ear and feeling that every little part of the lungs is being used to regain the calm breathing, makes you sense your body in a way, you don’t experience in the ordinary busy high tech everyday life.
+To stop when you have reached the top of a hill and hear the heart rate beating in your ear and feeling that every little part of the lungs is being used to regain the calm breathing, makes you sense your body in a way, you don’t experience in the ordinary busy high tech everyday life.

 Feeling the heart pumping and sending the blood around all corners of the body with renewed vigor can be an intense bodily experience, and getting in close contact with heart- and heart rate can also be a life-affirming experience.

 How often in your everyday life do you experience the heat gets all the way into the far and perhaps cold areas of the body? probably not too often.
-In the beginning it can be hard, and as in Pilates or yoga, you have to practice accommodating the effort and discomfort to experience the improvements.
+In the beginning, it can be hard, and as in Pilates or yoga, you have to practice accommodating the effort and discomfort to experience the improvements.
 Later, it becomes much more pleasurable, and the trained runner often experiences almost hovering through a long run with calm breathing.

 Running can be a great relaxation from a busy day.
 When you run, you are out there alone or with your running buddies and there are no disturbing phones, dish wash to be taken or disturbing children.
 We live in a culture where we are surrounded by other people most of the time and it is expected of us that we are “on” all the time.